 Users without telecoil equipped hearing aids or CIs are provided with a receiver that contains a telecoil and a headset or ear buds to hear the proceedings.

 A hearing loop assistive listening system (ALS) allows those with telecoil equipped hearing aids and CIs to access the system with the simple touch of a button - no need to borrow a receiver and headset and then return it after the event.
-No chance that their hearing aids might be damaged or lost when removed to don the headset.
+There's no chance that their hearing aids might be damaged or lost when removed to don the headset.

 The Committee for Communication Access in New Mexico (CCAnm) on which Loop New Mexico is represented, has conducted two surveys dealing with hearing loss issues and technology.
 To review the surveys, click on the link following the name of the survey below: